Delta456/resume/README.md

 Made with LaTeX and Overleaf.

-Updated as per April 22nd 2024.
+Updated as per June 12th 2024.

 ![resume](./resume.png)